How To Get Rid Of Crickets In Your Tempe Home

-While crickets are unlikely to bite humans, their waste can carry diseases such as E. coli and salmonella.
+- While they are unlikely to bite humans, crickets' waste can carry diseases such as E. coli and salmonella.
 Handling crickets or ingesting food that has been exposed to crickets may increase your risk of skin sores or gastrointestinal distress.

 Cricket Prevention Tips

 To stop a cricket infestation from getting out of control, there are several prevention tips that you can follow to cricket-proof your Tempe home:

 - Crickets are greatly attracted to moisture, especially in dark areas.
 Make sure to deal with any leaks inside and out of your property, paying close attention to areas such as bathrooms, basements, and kitchens.
 Mop up spills quickly and ensure all areas of your home have proper ventilation.

 - Check windows, doors, and weather stripping for potential entry points and seal up any cracks.
 You should also repair tears in window and door screens and insulate windows to ensure no large gaps for crickets to enter into.

 - Outdoor lighting often attracts crickets, so if you must use it on your property, you may want to invest in amber bug lights or a motion-activated light.

 - In your home, vacuum carpets and rugs frequently to remove any trace of cricket eggs or cricket waste.

 - Ensure that all outdoor trash cans are tightly sealed, as open containers can attract crickets.